Skip to Content

 That couple listed it for sale in Houston but agreed to surrender it to the FBI last year after learning of its “looted history,” the bureau said.

-Since then, the FBI has been working to return the Monet to the Parlagi’s granddaughters, and the handoff was made Wednesday.
+Since then, the FBI has been working to return the Monet to the Parlagi’s granddaughters, one of whom lives in France and the other in Spain, and the handoff was made Wednesday.

 The Parlagi family is still searching for several other art pieces stolen by the Nazis, including a signed Paul Signac watercolor from 1903 that was sold to the same Nazi art dealer as the Monet.